albarji/deeprl-pong/README.md

 After the build you can open a terminal into the docker container as

-    nvidia-docker run --rm -it pong
+    nvidia-docker run --rm -it deeprl-pong

 ### Local install